DarekGit/automl/efficientdet/README.md

 # There is a test of utilisation of EfficientDet <br> for face detections based on training with WiderFace

 </br></br></br>
-Thanks to new development from Google Research based on the advanced EfficientNet, a new BiFPN, and a new scaling technique dated 2020 there has been noted improvements in Face Detection as well.
+Thanks to new development from Google Research based on the advanced EfficientNet, a new BiFPN, and a new scaling technique dated 2020 there have been noted improvements in Face Detection as well.

 Attention: one training epoch for efficientdet-d4 on WiderFace took arround 1,5h on TESLA P100